gohugoio/hugo/content/about-hugo/roadmap.md

 * Native support for additional content formats (AsciiDoc [#1435][], reST [#1436][])
 * And, last but not least, *your* best ideas!

-{{% note title="Contributions Welcome" %}}
+{{% note "Contributions Welcome" %}}
-Feel free to [contribute](/tutorials/how-to-contribute-to-hugo/) or open a new issue if you have an idea for a new feature.
+Feel free to [contribute](/contribute-to-hugo/) or open a new issue if you have an idea for a new feature.
 {{% /note %}}

 [#98]: https://github.com/spf13/hugo/issues/98